Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Introduction

 The resonant beam system (RBS) is an advanced technology for over-the-air power transfer \cite{ref22, ref23}, wireless communication \cite{ref24,ref25}, and wireless positioning \cite{ref26,ref27}.
 A standard RBS configuration consists of two retroreflectors and a gain medium, which forms a resonator.
 The gain medium, combined with one retroreflector, forms the transmitter (RB-T), while the other retroreflector acts as the receiver (RB-R).
-If RB-R is within RB-T's field of view (FoV), the wireless link between RB-T and RB-R can be automatically established and self-aligned without the need for RB-R to transmit a signal actively.
+If RB-R is within RB-T's field of view (FoV), the wireless link between RB-T and RB-R can be automatically established and self-aligned without the need for RB-R to transmit a signal actively \cite{ref31, ref32}.
 Furthermore, due to the feedback amplification structure of the resonant cavity, the beam energy is retained and amplified within the cavity, resulting in a high signal energy concentration.
 With energy focusing, self-establishing, and passive characteristics, RBP systems present a solution for high precision positioning technologies in GPS-denied environments \cite{ref26}.
-A typical RBP system implementation employs multiple RB-Ts, achieving within 5 cm accuracy in a 2-meter range \cite{ref30}.
-As long as RB-R appears within the RB-Ts FoV, a resonant beam link can be automatically established for positioning, and continuous tracking \cite{ref31, ref32}.
-The existing positioning techniques are summarized in Table I. We found that the RBP system has advantages of high precision, passive and self-alignment, and self-establishment.
-However, the existing RBPs have only been tested under a fixed number of base stations.
-The fixed number of base station deployments is limited by the retroreflector's optical characteristics, resulting in limited coverage \cite{ref34}.
-Integrating multiple position systems to expand coverage inevitably encounters communication, MTs identification challenges.
+A typical RBP system implementation employs multiple RB-Ts, utilizing binocular disparity for depth estimation and centroid-based angle of arrival (AoA) calculation, achieving within 5 cm accuracy in a 2-meter range \cite{ref30}. { A comparison of major positioning techniques is summarized in Table I}.
+We found that the RBP system based on known base station positions has the advantages of high precision, passive and self-alignment, and self-establishment.
+However, existing RBP systems have only been evaluated with a fixed number of base stations.
+Thus, the retroreflector's optical characteristics limit the effective positioning range, resulting in limited coverage, i.e., the FoV of RB-T \cite{ref34}.
+Integrating multiple systems to expand coverage inevitably encounters communication and mobile target (MT) identification challenges.